DataShades/ckanext-toolbelt/README.md

 plugins.
 But depending on the list of enabled plugins, extra subroutes will be added to the `ckan toolbelt` route.

-In addition, there is global `ctb` command that allows to use this package without CKAN installed.
+In addition, there is global `ctb` command that allows to use this package without CKAN installed or without CKAN config file.
 But in this way some of commands (`search-index` for example) are not available, because they use CKAN core.

-Below are commands that do not depend on ckanext-toolbelt plugins.
-They are available all the time or when some particular requirement is satisfied(in that case, requirement itself is mentioned)
+Global commands, available via `ctb` and `ckan toolbelt` routes:

-	make deps-makefile    Print to stdout basic Makefile for ckan-deps-installer
+	# Print to stdout basic Makefile for ckan-deps-installer
+	make deps-makefile

+	# Start mail server that will catch outcomming mails.
+	dev mail-server

+Commands that depends on CKAN core and available only via `ckan toolbelt` route:

+	# Drop packages that are only in search index but not in DB.
+	search-index clear-missing